Thekishor/patient-management/README.md

 # Patient Management System - Microservices Architecture

 This is a **production-grade Patient Management System**, built using real-world microservices principles.
-It uses Spring Boot, Kafka (KRaft), gRPC, Docker, and LocalStack to simulate scalable and secure healthcare backend operations.
+It uses Spring Boot, Kafka (KRaft), gRPC, Docker, and LocalStack to simulate scalable and secure patient-management backend operations.

 Designed for modularity, service communication, infrastructure simulation, and local cloud emulation using LocalStack, this system handles core patient data processing in a realistic cloud-native development environment — without deploying to actual AWS.